Remote Content in Messages

 This is almost the same information web sites commonly collect about you during normal web surfing.
 While browsing has the same privacy implications, what makes remote content in messages different is that it is targeted at you initially, so you can assume your access is directly linkable to your email address.
 This is also why spam often contains remote images (also known as "web bugs") which allow the spammer to mark your address as valid if the image is ever loaded.

-Display remote content for a particular message
+Display remote content for a particular message, sender or website

-- to Display remote content by default (see next section).
+- to display remote content by default (see next section);

-- to show the remote content for all messages from this sender.
+- to show the remote content for all messages from this sender;

 Note however, that email addresses are easily spoofable in contrast to web sites that serve remote content.
 As long as the network is not compromised, it is much more difficult to spoof content than email addresses.